RomainMazB/oc-docs-fr/database-query.md

         ['email' => 'john@example.com', 'votes' => 0]
     );

-> **Note:** When using the PostgreSQL database driver, the insertGetId method expects the auto-incrementing column to be named `id`.
+> **Remarque** : When using the PostgreSQL database driver, the insertGetId method expects the auto-incrementing column to be named `id`.
 If you would like to retrieve the ID from a different "sequence", you may pass the sequence name as the second parameter to the `insertGetId` method.

 <a name="updates"></a>
 ## Updates